Jodrell Bank | Night

 This was a very memorable trip on the bike.
 It was a very warm night in the middle of a significant heatwave which gave rise to some remarkably comfortable late-night conditions, maybe not so comfortable for those trying to sleep without AC though!
 After a last stop to replenish supplies from the late-night garage at Chelford roundabout I headed off down the quieter lanes.
 It was fun to feel the zephyrs of even warmer air wafting past me as I rode along the dark and winding lanes of Peover, Snelson and Withington.
 Lots of insects and small moths flitting in front of my bright LED headlight.

 I’d had this objective in mind for a few weeks and could not really tell what position the telescope would be in until I was well within sight.
 At night this means being right down by Bate Mill, beyond Snelson.
-I was lucky to find the dish in an almost perfect orientation!
+I was lucky to find the dish in this almost perfect orientation!
 Many other positions are not so good for photography, or at least photography from any of my intended vantage points.

 The main picture above was a 15 second exposure at 100 iso with an f2.8 aperture on my fast 50mm f1.4D lens.
 I know it’s a bit naughty but I was deeply behind public lines for this shot and was feeling paranoid about strange noises.
 I should have given it another shot, at least f4, or even f8 for more sharpness and depth, and maybe just cranked the ISO up to 350?
 This is pretty much the limit for my old D200!
 Any higher and low-light long-exposure shots would be far too noisy to use.
 Moral of the story is; I will try again!